 How do you know it's time to repipe your house?

 Unless you’re a plumber, you probably don’t spend much time thinking about your home’s plumbing.
 You might not know what to look for either.
 Some signs are more obvious than others.
 If in doubt, it’s a good idea to

 have a licensed plumber take a look.
 You can trust our plumbers at Tualatin Valley Plumbing to do a thorough plumbing inspection and giveyou honest, expert advice.

 Here are some telltale signs that it is time to repipe your home.

 Your water is a brown or reddish color.
 You might also notice a metallic smell.
 Nobody wants to drink or bathe in brown water!
 Its time to change those pipes.

 You’re experiencing low water pressure, slow drains, and clogs.

+Something is constricting your pipes, probably years of grease accumulation, corrosion, and decay.
+Your pipes might be leaking too.
 Either way, it's time to call a plumber to diagnose the problem.